RandulaTharaka/Exception-Handling-in-Java/README.md

 	- If the superclass method does not declare an exception, subclass overridden method cannot declare checked exception but it can declare unchecked exception.
 	- If the superclass method declares an exception, subclass overridden method can declare same, subclass exception or no exception but cannot declare parent exception.

-- *References used to write this summary note: [JavaTPoint](https://www.javatpoint.com/exception-handling-in-java)*
+- *References used to write this note: [JavaTPoint](https://www.javatpoint.com/exception-handling-in-java)*